 Because the timing is crucial for success: even if, for example, a eMail in the folder "interesting for later", no one remembers it afterwards.
 If the topic becomes current, Google is much more likely to be launched.
 I know that from my own expirience.
 1 to 0 for blogging.

 Does blogging cost more time than other marketing measures?

-Also, that blogging costs more time, I can not confirm so.
-Of course it costs time.
-However, it is far more time-consuming, umpteen addressed to the personal contact eMails, then receive no response, follow up, etc. By blogging the interested customers put their request directly to me.
+Also that blogging more Zeit costs, I cannot confirm that.
+Of course it costs Zeit.
+However, it is far zeitmore complex, umpteen directed to the personal contact person eMails, then receive no response, follow up, etc. By blogging the interested customers put their request directly to me.